Quantum adiabatic theorem for unbounded Hamiltonians with a cutoff and its application to superconducting circuits: Adiabatic and diabatic evolution

+\ees In terms of $c_0,c_1$: $\|PH'Q\| \leq \sqrt{c_0 + c_1 r(s)^2/4}$.
+When the above inequalities are tight, our bound would match the one that could in principle be obtained from \cite{Teufel:book}.
+However in many relevant cases such as a harmonic oscillator with small time-dependent anharmonicity $\|PH'Q\|$ is parametrically less than the r.h.s.
+We also find the form of $PH'Q$ to be more insightful than $\|H'\|_{\mathcal{L}(\mathcal{D},\mathcal{H})}$.

-If $\|H'\|$ is finite the assumption~\eqref{eq:main-assump} is automatically satisfied with $k_{\max} =0$ and $c_0(s) = \|H'\|^2$, since ${H'}^2-\|H'\|^2 I \leq 0$ (a negative operator) by definition of the operator norm.
-Using this, let us write the finite $\|H'\|$ version of the result~\eqref{adtime} in the same form as Eq.~\eqref{eq:JRS-AT} (from Ref.~\cite{Jansen:07}) using $\tau = \frac{\sqrt{d}}{\D}$: \begin{mycorollary} For finite $\|H'\|$, the JRS adiabatic timescale $\theta^{\text{JRS}}(s^*)$ and our new adiabatic timescale $\theta^{\text{new}}(s^*)$ are: \bes \ees \end{mycorollary} We see that though our new adiabatic timescale has slightly larger numerical coefficients, the projected form of the operators can provide a qualitative improvement over the JRS result.
-Note that we can also write a bound that is free of the dimension $d$ if the second option for $\tau$ in Eq.~\eqref{eq:tau} is smaller than the first.
+Since the constants $c_0$ and $c_1$ depend on the choice of the constant energy offset, we chose zero energy to lie in the middle of the eigenvalues corresponding to $P\mathcal{H}$.
+We note that for bounded $H'$ the assumption~\eqref{eq:main-assump} is automatically satisfied with $c_1(s) =0$ and $c_0(s) = \|H'\|^2$, since ${H'}^2-\|H'\|^2 I \leq 0$ (a negative operator) by definition of the operator norm.
+Using this, we can reduce Eq.~\eqref{adtime} to a form that depends on $\|H'\|$, which allows direct comparison to Eq.~\eqref{eq:JRS-AT} (from Ref.~\cite{Jansen:07}) using $\tau = \frac{\sqrt{d}}{\D}$: \begin{mycorollary} The JRS adiabatic timescale $\theta^{\text{JRS}}(s^*)$ and the weaker version of our new adiabatic timescale $\theta^{\text{new}}(s^*)$ are: \bes \ees \end{mycorollary} We see that though our new adiabatic timescale has slightly larger numerical coefficients, the projected form of the operators can provide a qualitative improvement over the JRS result.\footnote{We emphasize that $\theta^{\text{new}}$ did not appear in the derivation of $\theta^{\text{JRS}}$, though some intermediate formulas arrived at in Ref.~\cite{Jansen:07} may seem similar at first glance.
+The derivation of $\theta^{\text{JRS}}$ involves bounds on $\|P'\|$, whereas in our case $P$ and $Q$ do not involve derivatives and serve to reduce the norm of $H'$ or $H''$ in between them.} Note that we can also write a bound that is free of the dimension $d$ if the second option for $\tau$ in Eq.~\eqref{eq:tau} is smaller than the first.